 How do you find your clients?

-Most of my clients come from referrals from other of our clients, but I have been in business for almost six years.
+Most of our clients come from referrals from other of our clients, but I have been in business for almost ten years.
 I also get them through my website and networking.

 How do you manage your personal/work life balance?

-I don’t work weekends, those are sacred.
+I don’t work weekends; those are sacred.
 I have a separate work phone and turn that off when I leave the office.
-I never used to work evenings either but as my husband works from home now too, we are both guilty of going back to the office once our daughter is in bed!
+Unless I have been out a lot during the day, I try my hardest not to work in the evening.

 How do you manage your clients, their work and their expectations?